What are Smart Whiteboards & How Do They Work? | Vibe

-This primer defines smart boards vs. other terms used, outlines usages, best practices for collaboration, and compares smart board vendors.
+This primer defines smart whiteboards vs. other terms used, outlines usages, best practices for collaboration, and compares smart whiteboard vendors.

 A new class of interactive flat panel displays (IFPDs) has emerged, transforming how we use whiteboards.
 These new boards are not boards at all.
 Instead, they are large format touchscreen monitors fueled by powerful collaboration software.
 The best ones are designed to support and enhance the way you work, collaborate, and engage.